fac-23/preA-testing-week2-adampaolo/README.md

 ### As a busy person, I want to:

 - [ ] Filter out completed to-dos from my list so that I can focus on what’s left to do

-- [ ] Create functionality to filter completed and uncompleted tasks

 ## EXTRA ISSUES / FEATURES